Impact of time-retarded noise on dynamical decoupling schemes for qubits: Results

 with integer $n>1$.
 The schematic of this sequence is shown in Fig.~\ref{fig:dd}(a).
 Here, we follow previous studies~\cite{ViolaPRA1998,ShiokawaPRA2004,RegoARPC2009}, and a symmetric version of the Carr--Purcell--Meiboom--Gill (CPMG) sequence is applied.
 Notably, while in previous studies~\cite{ViolaPRA1998,ShiokawaPRA2004,RegoARPC2009,RomeroQST2024} only small to moderate durations $\Delta t$ have been considered, here, we explore a wide range of idle durations from small values much below the qubit frequency to relatively large values beyond, i.e., $0.002 \leq \omega_q \Delta t \leq 10$.
 We again refer the readers to Appendix~\ref{sec:appEcho} for the analytical expression of the dynamics of $\rho_{eg}(t)$ during the sequence of Eq.~\eqref{eq:seqDD}.

 By way of example, the dynamics with $\omega_q \Delta t = 4$ and $\omega_q \Delta t =8$ for spectral exponents $s = 1$, $1/2$, and $1/14$ are depicted in Fig.~\ref{fig:dd}(c).
-Strikingly, one observes a different behavior for decreasing $s$ when $\Delta t$ grows: In the Ohmic regime a larger $\Delta t$ implies improved coherences while the opposite is true in the deep sub-Ohmic regime.
+Strikingly, one observes a different behavior for decreasing $s$ when $\Delta t$ grows: in the Ohmic regime a larger $\Delta t$ implies improved coherences while the opposite is true in the deep sub-Ohmic regime.
 In order to explore this quantitatively, we extract from these time traces time constants $T_\mathrm{DD}$ for the decay of coherences in the presence of DD with varying $\Delta t$ (for details see Appendix~\ref{sec:appTimeConst}) and depict them in Fig.~\ref{fig:dd}(d).
 The total time of the time evolution for the evaluation of $T_\mathrm{DD}$ is fixed to $200 / \omega_q$, so that we can obtain the total number of pulses applied during the whole sequence accordingly (from $20$ to $10^5$).

-In all cases, irrespective of the spectral exponent $s$, we can distinguish a domain for very short times $\omega_q \Delta t \ll 1$ with a steep drop of $T_\mathrm{DD}$ and a domain beyond with a much smoother behavior.
+In all cases, irrespective of the spectral exponent $s$, we can distinguish a domain for very short times $\omega_q \Delta t \ll 1$ with a steep drop of $T_\mathrm{DD}$ and a domain beyond with much smoother behavior.
 In the latter domain the time constant $T_\mathrm{DD}$ increases and, deeper in the sub-Ohmic regime, approaches a local maximum before it tends to decrease again.
 The transition between these two time domains appears as a local minimum, the position of which shifts towards $\omega_q \Delta t\approx 1$ for decreasing spectral exponents.
+Note that the time interval $\Delta t$ at which $T_\mathrm{DD}$ takes a local minimum directly depends on the cutoff frequency $\omega_c$: we found local minima at smaller $\Delta t$ for larger $\omega_c$, while at larger $\Delta t$ for smaller $\omega_c$ (results are not shown).